 "I never met the CPU I didn't like"

-I'm also a Software Prostitute.
+I'm a Software Prostitute.
 What that means is that if you pay me¨ enough, I'll do just about any kind of Software, no matter how kinky.
 I plead¨ guilty to committing quite a bit of C, a little Fortran, PL/M ...
 I've even done¨ Basic, and I don't mean Visual.
 There are some forms of Software I've never¨ performed, but I learn very fast.
-A recent contract position had me writing a¨ Unix driver, the contract before that had me doing C++, and for a while I had a¨ private affair with JAVA ... even though it was underage and barely developed at the time.
+One contract position had me writing a¨ Unix driver, the contract before that had me doing C++, and for a while I had a¨ private affair with JAVA ... even though it was underage and barely developed at the time.

 Mandatory Personal Information